Best 38 Special Ammo For Target Practice Precision Shooting

 |

-Wadcutter |
+Wadcutter (WC) |

-Semi-Wadcutter |
+Semi-Wadcutter (SWC) |

 A Note About .38 Special Case Types

-This makes nickel-plated brass the go-to option for self-defense ammo and high-end competition/target ammo.
-Still, it’s a bit overkill for casual target shooting or plinking and is more finicky to reload as well.
-We have a whole breakdown of nickel vs brass casings if you want to know more.
+Nickel-plated vbrass the most expensive by a decent margin.
+Nickel is relatively pricey, as is the electroplating process that plates it onto the exterior of a brass casing, but it also has the lowest coefficient of friction.
+This makes nickel-plated brass the go-to option for self-defense and high-end competition/target ammo.
+It’s a bit overkill for casual target shooting or plinking, and is more finicky to reload as well.
+We have a whole breakdown of nickel vs, brass casings if you want to know more.

 Accuracy

-Of course, accuracy is a must when it comes to target ammo, especially if you’re doing any competition or serious training.
+Accuracy is a must when it comes to target ammo, especially if you’re doing any competition or serious training.
 Fortunately, modern ammo manufacturing has advanced to such a degree that even cheap ammo can be relied on to hit what you’re aiming at.

 Ballistic Performance

 Speaking of performance, the actual ballistic performance of your ammo does matter here.
-Sure, you’re probably just punching holes in paper or ringing steel, but if you have to reach out to any kind of range or hit with enough force to knock over a steel target, it's something to think about.
+Sure, you’re probably just punching holes in paper or ringing steel.
+But if you have to reach out to any kind of range – or hit with enough force to knock over a steel target – it's something to think about.

 Price